palant/chrome-extension-manifests-dataset/README.md

 ## Change history

 * 2023-06-01
-  * Changed scraping approach, increased number of manifest from 10k to >50k
+  * Changed scraping approach, increased number of manifests from 10k to >50k
 * 2023-11-29
   * Changed scraping approach, increased number of manifests to >100k
   * User counts beyond 10,000,000 are now possible